Stuart Palmer (author): Summary

 Outside the Hildegarde Withers series, Stuart wrote two novels about newspaperman-turned-PI Howard Rook, Unhappy Hooligan (1956) and Rook Takes Knight (1968).
 He also wrote a handful of science fiction and fantasy stories published in The Magazine of Fantasy and Science Fiction and Fantastic Universe.

 Palmer also had a career as a Hollywood screenwriter.
 In 1936, he penned his first screenplay and would go on to write several others, most of them for B movies.
 He scripted the first three Bulldog Drummond films for Paramount and later entries in Columbia's Lone Wolf and RKO's The Falcon series.
 In 1954, Palmer appeared as a contestant on Groucho Marx's TV show You Bet Your Life.

 "The Adventure of the Remarkable Worm" was a humorous Sherlock Holmes pastiche that was published in Ellery Queen's The Misadventures of Sherlock Holmes in 1944.
 In 1950 another pastiche, "The Adventure of the Marked Man", was published in Australian Women's Weekly; the pastiche takes the detective Sherlock Holmes and his companion Dr. Watson to the seaside town of Penzance in Cornwall, where they investigate the strange warnings given to Allen Pendarvis and a subsequent attempt on his life.
-"The two pastiches, one serious and one comic, were written while Palmer was marooned at an army post in Oklahoma, where he was serving as an instructor.…."
+"The two pastiches, one serious and one comic, were written while Palmer was marooned at an army post in Oklahoma, where he was serving as an instructor...."

 Stuart Palmer also wrote "The Mystery of David Lang" for Fate Magazine.
-It wasn't until long after Palmer's death that the affidavits, testifying to the truth of the story and signed by David Lang's daughter and the local justice of the peace, were actually in Mr. Palmer's handwriting (including the signatures).
+It wasn't until long after Palmer's death that the affidavits, testifying to the truth of the story and signed by David Lang's daughter and the local justice of the peace, were discovered to be in Palmer's own handwriting (including the signatures).

+During WW2, Palmer was a Lieutenant in the 482nd Bombardment Group of the U.S. Army.
 Palmer served for one year as president of the Mystery Writers of America.